-I am a PhD student in the School of Modern Languages, where I am researching the role of Catholic associations in the development of social housing in post-war France.
+I am a PhD student in the School of Modern Languages, where I am researching the role of Catholic associations in the development of social housing in post-war France (1944-1958).
 My work is funded by the AHRC South West & Wales Doctoral Training Partnership (SWW DTP2) and supervised by Prof. Hanna Diamond (Cardiff, MLANG) and Prof. Marion Demossier (Southampton).

-I studied for a BA in History & French at the University of Nottingham between 2014 and 2018.
-During this time I spent a year working in Paris for Steele & Holt press agency and ESIEE engineering college, as well as undertaking a twelve-month tenure as General Editor for Backbench, the student-led political commentary site.
-I later completed an MA in Modern History at the University of Sheffield, specialising in post-war French politics.
+I studied for a BA in History & French at the University of Nottingham between 2014 and 2018, during which time I spent a year working in Paris for Steele & Holt press agency and ESIEE engineering college.
+I later completed an MA in Modern History at the University of Sheffield, specialising in post-war French conservative politics.
 I began my PhD at Cardiff University in October 2019.

 In November 2019 I was appointed as a General Editor for Question, the official journal of the SWW DTP.
 I am also the Postgraduate Co-Lead for the History & Heritage research theme within MLANG (2020-21).

 I am currently teaching on the first-year module 'ML6187 National and Global Perspectives on France', within the School of Modern Languages.

 ‘Assessing the role of social Catholic housing activism in France, 1931-1940’